jbmilgrom/blogg/src/post/hello-world.md

 ```
 resulting in the page of HTML you are viewing.

 This process is orchestrated by [llty](https://www.11ty.dev/), a "a simpler static site generator," as advertised.
-The command `yarn eleventy serve` tells `eleventy` to read this config file
+The command `yarn eleventy --serve` tells `eleventy` to read this config file

 ```js
 const syntaxHighlight = require("@11ty/eleventy-plugin-syntaxhighlight");